-Install the ExpressCluster Server using root account.

-- 1. Insert the installation CD-ROM into the CD-ROM drive. - 2.
+- 1. Note: Install the ExpressCluster Server using Administrator account. - 2.
+When installing ExpressCluster server, Windows media sense function which is the function to deactivate IP address due to disconnection of the cable at link down occurrence will be disabled. - 1.
+Insert the installation CD-ROM into the CD-ROM drive. - 2.
 After the menu window is displayed, select ExpressCluster® for Windows.